An Old Parade

 From 1977

 Number four picture of the church shows the old-style road sign for the one-way street.
 The last one is Dunford Bridge, when the railway lines and the electrical catenary system were still in use.
-Sorry that my older scanner was poor for transparencies.
+Sorry that my old scanner is poor for transparencies.
 I will update these with better pictures when possible.

 Emley Moor Tower

-At the time, we had only three TV channels to watch: BBC and ITV (405-line monochrome), the same BBC and ITV (625-line UHF monochrome) and BBC2 (625-line UHF colour).
-BBC TV on 405-lines (Channel 3, Band I) came from Holme Moss mast a few miles away, which also transmitted national BBC FM radio.
-The BBC TV UHF signal was picked up at Holme Moss using a fairly ordinary Yagi TV aerial pointed at Emley Moor and it was converted to 405 lines before being transmitted again on Channel 2, Band I using a powerful valve transmitter.
+At that time, we had only three TV channels to watch: BBC and ITV (both 405-line monochrome), the same BBC and ITV (625-line UHF monochrome) and BBC2 (625-line UHF colour).
+BBC TV on 405-lines (Channel 2, Band I) came from the Holme Moss mast a few miles away, which also transmitted national BBC FM radio as it does now.
+The BBC TV UHF signal was picked up at Holme Moss using a fairly ordinary Yagi TV aerial pointed at Emley Moor and was converted to 405 lines using a large drum-like piece of transistorised equipment before being re-transmitted on Channel 2, Band I using a powerful valve transmitter.
+A tiny EB91 diode valve was used to pre-distort the TV signal to cancel distortion in the transmitter.

-You can see from the views above that exponential mast structure is a very prominent landmark.
-It now transmits TV (Bands IV and V UHF - analogue and Freeview digital), DAB radio (Band III around 200MHz) and some FM radio (Band II), along with other radio services such as: PMR, utilities and even the radio amateur beacon 'MLE'.
+You can see from the views above that exponential mast structure is a very prominent and graceful landmark.
+It now transmits TV (Bands IV and V UHF - analogue and Freeview digital), DAB radio (Band III around 200MHz) and some local FM radio (Band II), along with other radio services such as: PMR, utilities and even an amateur radio beacon 'MLE'.

 Technical Details